thompsonsj/payload-crowdin-sync/README.md

+# WIP 23 Apr 2023

+This plugin is currently being refactored.
+Although the logic works, it was extracted from a Payload CMS install and needs work to decouple logic from that installation.

 # Payload CrowdIn Sync Plugin

 Automatically upload/sync localized fields from the default locale to CrowdIn.
 Make these fields read-only in other locales and update them using CrowdIn translations.